Crow-EH/tournament-micronaut-kt/README.md

 A simple API to handle players' scores on a single active tournament.

+All run profiles (test and locale) use both a postgres container and flyway for migration.

+A Swagger UI documentation is available bellow.

 ## Requirements
 * Java 21
 * Gradle 8 (or use the provided gradlew/gradlew.bat scripts)